Are mothballs toxic?

 In the late 1800s, mothballs were made exclusively from naphthalene.
 Inhalation of naphthalene caused skin and eye irritation; gastrointestinal symptoms, such as nausea, vomiting, abdominal cramps and diarrhea; neurologic symptoms, such as confusion, excitement and convulsions; renal problems, such as acute renal shutdown; and hematologic features, such as icterus and severe anemia.

-Mothballs are no longer made from naphthalene, due to its high levels of flammability and toxicity.
-However, its replacement—paradichlorobenzene-rich mothballs—are just as toxic, just as dangerous and perhaps just as flammable.
+Most modern mothballs no longer contain naphthalene, due to its high flammability and toxicity.
+However, their replacement—PDB-rich mothballs—are just as toxic, just as dangerous and perhaps just as flammable.

 Though the smell of mothballs may remind you of your grandmother’s attic or that heirloom cedar chest in your great aunt’s spare bedroom, mothballs—especially if they’re the "old fashioned" kind—are not safe.
 They are all dangerous and can have multiple negative effects.
-Here are nine of those dangers.
+Here are nine documented dangers.

 Mothballs in glass jar